 The second factor crucial to a substantial ROI for employee surveys involves taking action on survey results.
 If a scientist conducts a study and then puts the data in a file cabinet and leaves it there, the research has no value because no one can learn from it.
 It is equally true that if a company conducts an employee survey and then does nothing with the data, there will be no benefit and certainly no ROI for the costs of conducting the survey.
 In order to effectively take action, the data must be properly analyzed.
 Simple descriptive statistics are not enough.
 Unfortunately, many companies rely solely on descriptive statistics.
 They look at the survey items with low means (averages) and then try to prioritize these items for action planning.
 This is an extremely ineffective approach.
 Just because an item has a low score does not necessarily mean it is negatively affecting organizational performance.
 Inferential statistical analyses must be performed to identify which survey items are actually driving overall employee attitudes and influencing financial performance.

 Once the drivers of employee attitudes have been identified, it is necessary to take action to enhance employee perceptions of these drivers.
 The follow-up process should include letting employees know that their voices have been heard and action will be taken.
 This step in and of itself can enhance employee attitudes provided that action is indeed taken.
 Action planning committees should be formed and include various levels and departments within the organization.
-Next these committees should brainstorm to identify potential interventions and then select one of these interventions for implementation.
-After implementation it is imperative to evaluate whether the intervention has been effective.
+Next these committees should brainstorm to identify potential interventions and then select one or more of these interventions for implementation.
+After implementation it is imperative to evaluate whether the interventions have been effective.

 If the above procedures are carried out, a company is sure to receive a ROI when conducting employee surveys.
 However, properly designing and conducting a survey can be a daunting and very expensive process.
 In addition, many companies do not have the resources needed for proper design, deployment, and analysis.
 Fortunately, the time and expense can be substantially decreased by retaining a professional survey research firm to design and deploy the survey as well as to analyze the data.
 But costs will only be reduced if you retain a firm that bases its survey design, implementation, and analysis on sound scientific methods.
 Such a firm must have personnel trained at the doctoral level in research methodology and statistical analysis.

 The firm that has set the industry standard for scientific employee surveys is the National Business Research Institute (NBRI).
-Owned and operated by organizational psychologists, our firm has been using only the most sophisticated research designs and analyses for over 25 years.
+Owned and operated by organizational psychologists, our firm has been using only the most sophisticated research designs and analyses for over 3 decades.
 Our vast amount of data has enabled NBRI to create standardized items that are not only of the highest quality and save you time and money for survey construction, but these items also allow your company to benchmark your data against millions of other opinions!
 Our analyses go beyond descriptive statistics and enable you to identify just a few items that will influence a substantial percentage of your employee attitudes.
 NBRI’s Executive Summary report gives our clients the information that leads to power, power to influence employees and profits.
 It takes the fear out of investing in employee surveys since NBRI provides the sound data necessary to experience a return on your investment.

 The results of NBRI’s surveys have enabled businesses from all sectors to influence the attitudes of their employees and implement changes to increase profits.
 If you would like to learn more about how NBRI can help you realize a return on your employee survey investment call us today at 800-756-6168.